OMG Chocolate Desserts

 7. In a small bowl combine sugar and cinnamon for coating.

-8. To make the cookies flatten like a pancake 1 Tablespoon of cookie batter, place 1 teaspoon of the cream cheese in center.
-Take another tablespoon of the cookie batter and flatten it like a pancake, place on top of the cream cheese, seal the edges together and really gently roll into a ball, then roll the ball into the cinnamon -sugar mixture and place on the lined baking sheet.
-Keep at least 2 inches apart between balls.
-Press the cookie balls with heavy bottomed glass to flatten it (you can sprinkle some extra cinnamon-sugar mixture on top)
+8. To make the cookies flatten 1 Tablespoon of cookie batter like a pancake.
+Place 1 teaspoon of the cream cheese mixture in the center.
+Take another tablespoon of the cookie batter and flatten it like a pancake, place it on top of the cream cheese, seal the edges together, and gently roll it into a ball.

-cream cheesepumpkinsnickerdoodle
+cinnamon-sugarcream cheesepumpkinsnickerdoodle

 31 comments